Service Philosophy

 Holidays

-The Library will be closed on the following holidays: New Year’s Day, Memorial Day, July 4, Labor Day, Thanksgiving Day, Christmas Eve, Christmas Day, and New Year’s Eve.
+The Library will be closed on the following holidays: New Year’s Day, Martin Luther King Jr. Day, Memorial Day, Juneteenth National Independence Day, July 4, Labor Day, Indigenous Peoples' Day, Thanksgiving Day, Christmas Eve, Christmas Day, and New Year’s Eve.
 The Library may be closed at other times as approved by the Trustees.

 Use of Library Facility

 The Library will be used for Library purposes and other functions and events as approved by the Trustees.
 Other uses are subject to Board approval.
-Food and drink are not allowed.
+Food and drink are not allowed near the computers.
 For more information, please see Appendix A, Room Use Policy and Room Use Contract.

 Material Selection Policy